Yakushiji Temple East Pagoda Foundation Clay Tile Lamp Lid Rest by Rakusai Bisai

 4. Historical background of the Kawara-to motif

-5. Arrangements at the tea ceremony
+5. Arrangements at tea ceremonies

-Season and taste | Tool set | Recommended incense | Stage Effects |
+| Season and taste | Tool group | Recommended incense | dramatic effects |

-After opening the furnace in the cold | Axle "Komyohensho", Flower: Kantsubaki, Pot: Onimen style iron included | Sandalwood + Borneo | The tiled lanterns are likened to a bonfire, resonating with the fire in the hearth. |
+| After opening the hearth during the cold season | Axle "Komyohensho", Flower: Kantsubaki, Pot: Onimen style iron included | Sandalwood + Borneo | The tiled lanterns are likened to a bonfire, resonating with the fire in the hearth. |

-Mid-autumn Moon Viewing Tea Ceremony | Axle "Moon Ring Light", Flower: Light, Goei Hong | Kara piece | The moonlight shining on the eastern tower is reminiscent of the shadows cast by the windows, creating a mysterious atmosphere. |
+| Mid-Autumn Moon Viewing Tea Ceremony | Axle "Moon Ring Light", Flower: Light, Goei Hong | Kara piece | The shadows filtering through the windows create a mysterious atmosphere, evoking the image of moonlight shining on the eastern tower. |

-Shuni-e Theme | Scroll "Unshakable", Flower: Daphne | Neri-koh "Shunie" | It is associated with the torch ceremonies at Todaiji and Yakushiji temples and symbolizes the light of prayer. |
+| Shuni-e theme | Scroll "Unwavering", Flower: Daphne | Neri-koh "Shunie" | It symbolizes the light of prayer, based on the torch ceremonies at Todaiji and Yakushiji temples. |

-6. Onishi Rakusai's approach to pottery
+6. Onishi Rakusai's approach to pottery making

-Made from 100% clay from within the grounds of Yakushiji Temple, this piece is characterised by its clear beauty, with all impurities thoroughly removed.
-The clay has been around for ages and is homogeneous, and when fired it takes on a clear luster, and when fired it takes on a gentle colour like old roofing tiles.
+This piece is made using 100% clay from the Yakushiji Temple grounds, with all impurities thoroughly removed, and is characterized by its clear beauty.
+The clay has aged over time and is homogeneous, and when fired it acquires a clear luster, and when fired it takes on a gentle color reminiscent of old roofing tiles.
 Its smooth texture and resistance to warping are also appealing.
-The story of the clay, which holds 1,300 years of history, gives you a sense of peace every time you pick it up.
-This is a special piece that combines material, beauty and spirituality.
+The story of the clay, which embodies 1,300 years of history, brings a sense of peace every time you hold it in your hands.
+This is a special piece that combines material, beauty, and spirituality.

 Share